 Beginning with OpenVMS Version 7.
 2, RMS allows you to use directory levels deeper than 8 as well as the new RMS API extensions on both ODS-2 and ODS-5 volumes by default.
 However, you can create extended file names only on an ODS-5 volume.
-Section 9.3.3 and Section 9.5.5.1, respectively, explain how to create a new ODS-5 volume and how to convert an ODS-2 volume to an ODS-5 volume.
+Section 9.3.3, "Initializing a New Volume with ODS-5 Format" and Section 9.5.5.1, "Converting from ODS-2 to ODS-5 ", respectively, explain how to create a new ODS-5 volume and how to convert an ODS-2 volume to an ODS-5 volume.

 Once you change a volume to ODS-5, your programs can create and read extended file names.
-However, by default, DCL (as well as some applications)does not accept all extended names.
+However, by default, DCL (as well as some applications) does not accept all extended names.
 DCL also capitalizes any lowercase file names that users enter at the command line prompt.